 Mill Creek Expressway Phase 5A (HAM-75-3.84) Design-Build

-American Structurepoint is lead design engineer for Walsh Construction Company on this $86 million Design/Build construction project in Hamilton County, Ohio.
+American Structurepoint was lead design engineer for Walsh Construction Company on this $86 million design-build construction project in Hamilton County.
 The project is along I-75 from Hopple Street to Mitchell Avenue and along I-74 to the interchange with I-75.
-The scope of work includes adding both a northbound and southbound I-75 thru-lane, replacing the I-75 mainline pavement south of Ludlow Avenue, resurfacing the pavement north of Ludlow Avenue, and separating the combined sewer system within the ODOT right-of-way.
-This work includes two conduits constructed under the existing railroad tracks by jack and bore methods.
-Work also includes adding a second exit lane on the southbound exit to Hopple Street and the reconstruction of the I-74 EB Hopple Street ramps to I-75 to improve the ramp connectivity and level of service (LOS).
+The scope of work includes adding both a northbound and southbound I-75 through-lane, replacing the I-75 mainline pavement south of Ludlow Avenue, resurfacing the pavement north of Ludlow Avenue, and separating the combined sewer system within the ODOT right-of-way.
+This work included two conduits constructed under the existing railroad tracks by jack and bore methods.
+Work also included adding a second exit lane on the southbound exit to Hopple Street and the reconstruction of the I-74 EB Hopple Street ramps to I-75 to improve the ramp connectivity and level of service (LOS).

-This project also includes the rehabilitation and replacement of several structures.
-The eastbound I-74 structures over S. Beekman Street, North Beekman Street and Elmore Street will have their existing decks removed and replaced.
-The structure over Spring Grove, Mill Creek, and the CSX/NS railroad tracks will be habilitated, including a new deck.
+The project also included the rehabilitation and replacement of several structures.
+The eastbound I-74 structures over South Beekman Street, North Beekman Street and Elmore Street will have their existing decks removed and replaced.
+The structure over Spring Grove, Mill Creek, and the CSX/NS railroad tracks will be rehabilitated, including a new deck.
 The existing structure on the I-74 EB to I-75 NB ramp over I-75 mainline is to be removed and replaced with a new multi-span, curved steel girder structure.
-Both the I-75 mainline 3-span structures over the ramp from Hopple Street to WB I-74 are to be replaced with a new single-span concrete beam structure.
+Both the I-75 mainline three-span structures over the ramp from Hopple Street to WB I-74 are to be replaced with a new single-span concrete beam structure.